terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 6) Lessons learned from this demo:
 - The simple NN can classify x,y locations with good accuracy.
 - **But classification accuracy is not equation-level perfect**.
 In our simple demo the results were good for a small NN.
 But for more complex datasets the size of the NN would increase dramatically.
+AI must be used where the input / output relationship can not be defined with simple computation or equations. **But AI is always an approximation (UFA, universal function approximator), so the challenge is integrating AI so that the approximation errors are acceptable** (for war time planning systems OK, for self driving cars or home humanoids NOT OK).